New Waddell Dam: New Waddell Dam

 In 1973, construction on the Central Arizona Project (CAP) began while many of its facilities were still being planned and approved.
 One integral part of the project was a storage dam on the Salt River, Orme Dam.
 However, in 1977, US President Jimmy Carter recommended that Orme Dam and two other projects on the Gila River System be removed from the CAP plan because of their negative impacts and cost.
 While the two other projects (Hooker and Charleston Dam) were easily removed, Orme was not.
 Orme's removal was hampered by controversy that led to the creation of the Central Arizona Water Control Study (CAWCS) in 1979 after Secretary of the Interior Cecil D. Andrus requested that the Bureau of Reclamation identify a replacement.
 In 1980, the CAWCS recommended the removal of any storage units on the Gila River.
 Recent flooding within the CAWCS area and the Orme Dam problem led to an expansion of the study to include dams for flood control.

 Three years later, the Bureau of Reclamation and the State of Arizona agreed on an alternative to Orme.
 This was known as Plan 6, and it recommended four projects: a reconstruction of the Stewart Mountain Dam, a new or larger Roosevelt Dam, the Cliff Dam on the Verde River and finally, the New Waddell Dam on the Agua Fria River (a tributary of the Gila River).
 On November 6, 1981, the Secretary of the Interior James G. Watt recommended Plan 6.
 In April 1984, it was approved with the exception of the Cliff Dam, which needed further study and would eventually be removed from CAP.

 In 1985, construction on the New Waddell Dam began with the excavation of its foundation.
-A diversion tunnel was constructed along with another to divert water releases from the Old Waddell Dam to the Beardsley Canal.
+A diversion tunnel was constructed along with another to divert water releases from the Old Waddell Dam into the Beardsley Canal.
 Construction on the dam's intakes continued through 1991, and by the end of 1992, a controlled breach was performed on two arches of the Old Waddell Dam, allowing its reservoir to fill freely behind the New Waddell Dam, which was already mostly inundated.
 By 1994, the reservoir was filled and had nearly tripled the size of the Old Waddell Dam reservoir.
-In that same year, the dam's pump-generating plant (New Waddell Pump-Generating Plant) began operation.
+That same year, the dam's pump-generating plant (New Waddell Pump-Generating Plant) began operation.
 The dam's cost was in excess of $625 million.
 Large sediment releases from the New Waddell Dam deteriorated the Camp Dyer Diversion Dam 1.25 mi downstream.
 This masonry dam had to be rehabilitated by the Bureau in 1992.